By: Sarah Stone

 Hiking is another wonderful way to explore the Cappadocia region, with many trails and treks available throughout the area.

-- Love Valley hiking: Hike through the picturesque Love Valley, where you can admire the unique rock formations that Cappadocia is famous for—the trail is relatively easy and is suitable for hikers of all skill levels.
+- Love Valley hiking: Hike through the picturesque Love Valley, where you can see the unique rock formations that Cappadocia is famous for—the trail is relatively easy and is suitable for hikers of all skill levels.

 - Pigeon Valley hiking: This is a moderate hike that will take you through the Pigeon Valley, known for its many pigeon houses and beautiful views of the surrounding landscape.